AmDeep/Telemanas-Collector/README.md

 #### Why the `telemanas/{table}/YYYY-MM-DD.ndjson` key structure

-PostHog's data warehouse source uses a path prefix with a wildcard (`telemanas/summary/` → picks up all `.ndjson` files under that prefix).
+PostHog's data warehouse source uses a path prefix with a wildcard (`telemanas/summary/` which picks up all `.ndjson` files under that prefix).
 The date in the filename is the partition key — PostHog can infer it as a column or you can extract it with `substring(captured_at, 1, 10)` in a query.

 Alternatives considered: